sCrypt-Inc/scryptTS-docs/docs/tutorials/voting.md

 Webhooks are also a viable option for server-side use and can offer an alternative to using websockets in client-side for listening to smart contract updates.

+### Advantages of Using Webhooks over Websockets

+Webhooks offer several advantages over websockets, particularly for server-side applications.
+They are more resource-efficient, using stateless HTTP requests instead of maintaining persistent connections, thereby reducing server load.
+This makes them easier to scale and integrate with existing web infrastructure.
+Webhooks are also more efficient in data handling, as they transmit information only upon specific event occurrences.
+A considerable advantage when subscribing to sCrypt contract events is eliminating the need to store API keys or sensitive information on the client side.

+However, a notable drawback is the requirement of a public-facing server, adding complexity and security considerations.
+The choice over whether you should use webhooks or websockets depends on your applications needs.

 ### Setup Webhook Server